Skip to main content

 For payroll purposes, if an employer and employee make an agreement under which the employer lends the employee money and the employee agrees to repay it at a future date or dates, then the amount is not reportable on the Real Time Information (RTI) submission.
 But please note, depending on the amount, you may be providing the benefit in kind of an interest-free or cheap loan.

-Note, there are a host of ‘salary advance’ companies set up to work with employers to let employees access part of their salary as they earn it (for a fee), rather than having to wait until their payday.
+Note that there are a host of ‘salary advance’ companies set up to work with employers to let employees access part of their salary as they earn it (for a fee), rather than having to wait until their payday.
+We look in detail at how salary advance schemes work in this blog.

 Back to top